 Disqualified: An entry may be disqualified if it is obvious that the work is inappropriate, or not original to the entrant.

-Items will be judged based on Virtual Fair Project Guidelines and Exhibit Hall Requirements.
+Items will be judged based on Virtual Exhibit Hall Project Guidelines and Requirements.
 The standards must be applied equally to all.
 Entries are not judged against each other.
 If a member is to be given special consideration, a parent or club leader should indicate this on the online entry form.